Exporting Log Data to Amazon S3

-To begin the export process, you must create an Amazon S3 bucket to which the log data will be exported.
+To begin the export process, you must create an S3 bucket to store the exported log data.
 You can store the exported files in your Amazon S3 bucket and define Amazon S3 lifecycle rules to archive or delete exported files automatically.

-You can export logs from multiple log groups or multiple time ranges to the same Amazon S3 bucket.
-To separate log data for each export task, you can specify an Amazon S3 prefix that will be used as the Amazon S3 key prefix for all exported objects.
+You can export logs from multiple log groups or multiple time ranges to the same S3 bucket.
+To separate log data for each export task, you can specify a prefix that will be used as the Amazon S3 key prefix for all exported objects.

 Log data can take up to 12 hours to become available for export.
 For near real-time analysis of log data, see Real-time Processing of Log Data with Subscriptions instead.